Skiing is a mode of living:

 on skis or boards.
 What mysteries they hide --

-and soon reveal to us in gracious pride!
+what magic they reveal to us in gracious pride!

 Reckless in vitality, forgetting to relax --